kernelcurry/kernelcurry-site/kernelcurry.com/content/blog/snes-simcity/index.md

 date: "2017-07-21T00:00:00.000Z"
 title: "Game Review: SimCity - SNES"
-description: "How does a city work?
+abstract: "How does a city work?
 Why does building a Police Station not reduce crime some times?
 Will you get elected as Mayor of your own town next year?
 Find out in this addicting game as you build for hours."
 image: "main.jpg"
 ---